steepleian/weewx-Weather34/README.md

 # Weather34 skin for WeeWX
 Weather Station website skin with Live Data for WeeWX.
-This version is compatible with WeeWX 4.x.x builds / Python 2.7 and Python 3.x. **Please note, some functionality will be lost if you are not using WeeWX 4.1.1 and its default extended database.** It is therefore strongly recommended that you start with an entirely new clean Python3 install of WeeWX 4.1.1.
+This version is compatible with WeeWX 4.x.x builds / Python 2.7 and Python 3.x. **Please note, some functionality will be lost if you are not using WeeWX 4.x.x and its default extended database.** It is therefore strongly recommended that you start with an entirely new clean Python3 install of WeeWX 4.4.0 or later.

 Version W34-HC-IMJD-4.1.0